Best Spinning Reel

 Penn Spinfisher V

 The Penn Spinfisher has been a spinning reel standard for half a century.
-Its fifth installment continues that legacy while incorporating state of the art reel technology into the new design.
+Penn in general are a force to be reckoned with in the fishing industry with tons of great products, and you can check our Penn Warfare review for further proof of that.
+The fifth installment of the Spinfisher model continues that legacy while incorporating state of the art reel technology into the new design.
 Here is a quick rundown on several of the models.

 3500 6.2:1 30 20 14.4 8/210 15/215